slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ## On success

 <!--
-- success and rest don't sleep together. -- russian proverb
-- I didn't get successful by knowing everything, I got successful by listening.
-- the price of growth is outgrowing people. -- naval
-- predict failure is easier than predicting success. -- naval

 > *"Want to get ahead in life?
 Start genuinely rooting for others to succeed.
 It's as simple as that."
 -- Sahil Bloom*
 > *"Sucess is a lousy teacher.
 It seduces smart people into thinking they can't lose."
 -- Bill Gates*
 > *"Strive not to be a success, but rather be of value."
 -- Albert Einstein*
+> *"Success and rest don't sleep together."
+> -- Russian Proverb*
+> *"The price of growth is outgrowing people."
+-- Naval Ravikant*
+> *"Predicting failure is easier than predicting success."
+-- Naval Ravikant*

+- I didn't get successful by knowing everything, I got successful by listening.
 -->

 > *"Success doesn’t come to you.
 You go to it."